waynodiablo/Oystercard/yelpv1.md

 Now we need a Restaurants model to satisfy our failing test.

+##### Models and migrations

+Models contain all the logic behind the 'nouns' that make up your app.
+In our case, those are going to be restaurants, reviews, etc. They give those things constraints and tell the app how they should be represented in the database.

 `$ rails g model restaurant name:string description:text`

+This command does a couple of things.

+* creates a new model, which tells the app what a 'restaurant' is and what properties it has
+* creates a **migration** which contains instructions for `rake` ('Ruby `make`') to update the database

-This command will add 'name' and 'description' properties to the database for each restaurant, and make a migration file that you can run to create these properties.
+Specifically, we're add 'name' and 'description' properties for each restaurant.
 Each item gets an ID automatically.

-Note that 'restaurant' here is singular, but the controller refers to 'restaurants'.
+**Vitally**, that 'restaurant' here is singular, but the controller refers to 'restaurants'.
+Rails makes lots of assumptions based on how you plurarise things, so be very careful of this!

 (Here, **string** and **text** are types of data that your database can store.
 Rails will interpret these terms differently depending on what type of database you use, but in principle *string* has a length limit of 255 characters whereas *text* does not.)